WHERE WE ARE

 The Baylor University Louise Herrington School of Nursing (LHSON) was established in 1909 as a diploma program within Baylor Hospital in Dallas, which is now Baylor University Medical Center, and in 1950 became one of the six degree-granting schools of Baylor University.
 The first Baccalaureate degrees were enrolled in 1950 and graduated in 1952, establishing the school as one of the oldest baccalaureate nursing programs in the United States.
 In 1999, the School was renamed the Baylor University Louise Herrington School of Nursing after Louise Herrington Ornelas, a 1992 Baylor Alumna Honoris Causa, who made an endowment gift to the school.

 LHSON is accredited by the Commission on Collegiate Nursing Education (CCNE)* and offers Bachelor of Science in Nursing (BSN) degrees through a Traditional program and FastBacc (one year accelerated program).
-LHSON also offers Doctor of Nursing Practice (DNP) online programs to include, Family Nurse Practitioner (FNP), Nurse-Midwifery (NM) and Neonatal Nurse Practitioner (NNP) and Pediatric Nurse Practitioner (PNP) as well as an online Master of Science in Nursing (MSN) Leadership and Innovation program.
+LHSON also offers Doctor of Nursing Practice (DNP) online programs to include, Family Nurse Practitioner (FNP), Nurse-Midwifery (NM), Neonatal Nurse Practitioner (NNP) and Pediatric Nurse Practitioner (PNP) as well as an online Master of Science in Nursing (MSN) Leadership and Innovation program.
 We also offer a DNP Executive Nurse Leadership online track and a DNP U.S. Army Anesthesia Nursing Program (USAGPAN).

 * The baccalaureate degree program in nursing, master's degree program in nursing, and Doctor of Nursing Practice program at Baylor University are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.